 Our Board of Directors governs and advises us in our endeavors to save lives and end breast cancer forever, and leads our efforts to fund the best science and equip the boldest communities in order to make the biggest impact.

 Jane Abraham was elected to Komen's Board of Directors on May 31, 2012, after serving as an interim board member and as a member of the Komen Advocacy Alliance Board of Directors.
-The wife of former Senator and U.S. Secretary of Energy Spencer Abraham, she has long been a breast cancer advocate, having actively participated for a number of years in both the annual Komen Global Race for the Cure in Washington, D.C., and Race for the Cure events in her home state of Michigan.
+The wife of former Senator and U.S. Secretary of Energy Spencer Abraham, she has long been a breast cancer advocate, having actively participated for a number of years in both the annual Susan G. Komen Washington D.C.
+Race for the Cure (formerly known as the Global Race for the Cure) and Race for the Cure events in her home state of Michigan.
 She serves on the boards of the Detroit-based Covenant House Michigan, the Arab American National Museum, and The Nurturing Network and is general chairman of the Susan B. Anthony List.
 Abraham is president of Abraham Strategies LLC., which handles strategic marketing assignments for a variety of clients.

 Alan D. Feld joined Akin Gump Strauss, Hauer and Feld, LLP in 1960 and is one of three senior executive partners in one of the world’s most respected law firms.
 He was appointed by the governor to the Texas State Securities Board in 1985 and served as the board’s chairman through 1991.
 In 1998 he was honored by the Southern Methodist University Dedman School of Law with the establishment of the Alan D. Feld Professorship.
 He currently serves as chairman of the Southern Methodist University Dedman School of Law’s executive board.
 He has served on the American Bar Association Commission on Opportunities for Minorities in its Profession.
 He was a member of the board of directors of the Dallas Citizen Council, a trustee of Southern Methodist University, board of visitors member for UT Southwestern University Hospitals and Clinics, board of visitors member at the University of Texas M.D.
 Anderson Cancer Center, and a former board member of the ARC, Timberlawn Psychiatric Research Foundation, Dallas Symphony Orchestra and Brandeis University.